INDICATIONS

 Unprecedented superior efficacy.
 Lasting transfusion independence.1,2

-COMMANDS: a Phase 3 open-label, randomized, active-controlled trial of REBLOZYL vs epoetin alfa as first-line treatment in anemia due to LR-MDS
+COMMANDS: A Phase 3 open-label, randomized, active-controlled, head-to-head trial of REBLOZYL vs epoetin alfa in anemia due to LR-MDS in ESA-naive patients2,4

 Patient population of COMMANDS trial Patient population of COMMANDS trial

 >90% of study participants were outside of the United States and used a non-US-licensed epoetin alfa product.
-Direct comparisons between REBLOZYL and US-licensed epoetin alfa product have not been established.
+Direct comparisons between REBLOZYL and US-licensed epoetin alfa product have not been established.2

-Balanced across study arms in pivotal Phase 3 COMMANDS trial1
+Balanced across study arms in pivotal Phase 3 COMMANDS trial2

 Disease Characteristic REBLOZYL